 The baby got the name “Baby Garnet” from local officials.

 Police tried to find the victim’s parents but were not successful and the case went cold.

 In 2017, police took another look at the case.
 They submitted DNA from the case and that was used in Genetic genealogy to identify Gerwatowski as the victim’s mom.
 That process is where DNA from family members is used to create a family tree and identify a suspect.

 Police said Gerwatowski had moved to Wyoming.
-Police went there last month and arrested her.
+Police traveled to the state in July 2022, arrested her and extradited her.

 On Oct.
 10, WEYI reported, the 11th Circuit Court in Mackinac County released Gerwatowski on a personal reconnaissance bond.

 According to the station, the court has not yet scheduled the suspect's next court appearance.